Masterchief-solo/homelab-pub/README.md

     sudo apt install shellinabox

-Note: You need to use the full url, including https://
+Note: You need to use the full url, including https:// and port number.